BrookTsui/BrookTsui.github.io/_pages/BHT.md

 Then I began to connect it with BHs.
 During this period, I tried four ways:

 1. I followed the work of [Yuxiao Liu and Shaowen Wei](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.071103) on counting BH microstates via Ruppener geometry, discussing the entropy in the scheme of BH molecules.
-However, it is virtually irrelevant to our proposal and mainly restricted to the Van der Waals analogy.
-In this period, I came to the subject called BH phase transition and chaos.
-For interest, I discussed the phase space of RN-AdS BH, calculated the Lyapunov exponent by MMA, and studied the reaction of null and time-like geodesics of a point-like particle and classical string under the Large/Small BH phase transition.
-The free energies indeed undergo a discontinuous change.
+However, it is virtually irrelevant to our proposal and mainly restricted to the van der Waals analogy.
+But from this line, I came to the RN-AdS BHs, the thermodynamical stable BHs whose phase space is similar to van der Waals liquid.
+I studied the Large/Small BH phase transition of such BHs and found that the [free energy](../files/LSBH.pdf) does implicate a second-order phase transition.
+To study its impact on the black hole shadow, the "visual picture" of BHs for an infinite-far-away observer, I calculated the Lyapunov exponent for [massless](../files/lya-massless.pdf) and [massive](../files/lya-massive.pdf) particles by MMA and simulated the reaction of null- and time-like geodesics respectively.
+[Click to see the code.](../files/3.0-Timelike%20geodesic.nb) The phase transition brings some interesting phenomena, but I did not continue since it diverges from the original goal.

-2. After the first attempt, I realized we should go beyond the static BHs since negative T systems are out of equilibrium, and then found [M. Park's paper](https://arxiv.org/abs/hep-th/0610140) about the negative T appearing in exotic-BTZ black holes.
+2. After the first attempt, I realized we should go beyond the familiar static BHs since negative T systems are out of equilibrium, and then found [M. Park's paper](https://arxiv.org/abs/hep-th/0610140) about the negative T appearing in exotic-BTZ black holes.
 I reproduced the result.
 But in the discussion with the mentor, we felt some arguments were skeptical.
 Therefore I did not follow the work.

 3. I considered the negative-entropy objects and white holes (WH), which seem promising for the subject.
 I independently proved that for WHs the temperature should be negative and entropy should be positive by considering WHs as the time-reversed BHs.
-However, I then found [Volovik](https://arxiv.org/abs/2103.10954) has published a series of papers for this project.
-Then it aborted.
+However, I then found [Volovik](https://arxiv.org/abs/2103.10954) has published a series of papers for this project, and the problem has been solved ably.
+Then the scheme aborted.

 4. Meanwhile, I began to consider the possibility of mapping a negative T quantum system on the boundary to the bulk by AdS/CFT.
-It requires many mathematical and physical preliminaries, but the mentor and I both like it, so I bought many relevant books for preparation.
+It requires many mathematical and physical preliminaries, but I was excited about it.
+So I bought many relevant books for preparation.

 ---